network-observability/network-observability-lab/setup/README.md

 Now, you can start exploring and interacting with your lab environment.
 It includes various network devices and observability stack components, each of which is accessible and manageable.
 For network devices, you can use SSH or other network management protocols to connect to them.
 This allows you to modify configurations, run diagnostic commands, and test different network setups.

 Here's an example of how to connect to an Arista cEOS network device using SSH.
-First connect to the DigitalOcean droplet:
+First, connect to the DigitalOcean droplet:

 ```bash
 # Use the command output from the `netobs setup show` command from before
 ssh -o StrictHostKeyChecking=no -i ~/.ssh/id_rsa_do root@<droplet-ip-address>
 ```

-Then connect to a device, for example `ceos-01`:
+Then connect to a device, for example, `ceos-01`:

 ```bash
 # Connect to ceos-01 via Cli utility command